New Customer? Get Gold or Silver at Spot!

 The obverse design displays a bust of Cecil Calvert, also known as Lord Baltimore, facing right, with “UNITED STATES OF AMERICA” across the top periphery.
-To the right of his bust is “IN GOD WE TRUST” and to the left is “E PLURIBUS UNUM.”
-Below the bust is “CECIL CALVERT” and the denomination, “HALF DOLLAR” is at the bottom periphery.
-The reverse design is the Coat of Arms of the State of Maryland, with “MARYLAND TERCENTENARY 1634 – 1934” around the periphery.
+To the right of his bust is “IN GOD WE TRUST,” and to the left is “E PLURIBUS UNUM.”
+Below the bust is “CECIL CALVERT,” and the denomination, “HALF DOLLAR,” is at the bottom periphery.

 (The 1934 Maryland Tercentenary Commemorative Half Dollar – obverse [left] – Reverse [right].)

-Lyman Hoffecker, who would be responsible for the Elgin and Old Spanish Trail commemorative coins the following year, inquired about purchasing a large quantity of Maryland Half dollars only to be advised that the supply had been exhausted.
+Lyman Hoffecker, who would be responsible for the Elgin and Old Spanish Trail commemorative coins the following year, inquired about purchasing a large quantity of Maryland half dollars, only to be advised that the supply had been exhausted.

-In March of 1936, Hoffecker testified before Congress about abuses in the commemorative coin issues (of which both issues that he was associated with were problematic).
+In March of 1936, Hoffecker testified before Congress about abuses in commemorative coin issuances (both of which he was associated with were problematic).
 He stated that 1,000 Maryland coins had been sold to one dealer and that Maryland Tercentenary employees had purchased hundreds of the coins.
+Expand your collection today with this historic coin and view our collection of U.S. classic silver commemorative coins.

 Explore More On APMEX